 The SAT and the ACT, on the other hand, are not CTY-specific tests.
 These are college admission tests usually taken by upperclassmen in high school getting ready for college applications.

 For these tests, students and parents usually register online for the SAT or ACT.
-However, because of their age and corresponding Internet privacy laws, 7th and 8th graders CANNOT register online, even with a parent’s permission or help.
+However, because of their age, 7th and 8th graders CANNOT register online, even with a parent’s permission or help.
 They can only register by mail.

 There are two ways parents can accomplish this:

 To register by mail for the SAT, follow the instructions they’ve laid out on their website here.
 It will require a special form that you must request from your guidance counselor and contains specific photo requirements.

 For the ACT, you must request a registration packet here.
 They will send you a register-by-mail packet, which you can complete and mail back to ACT.